smartobjectoriented/soo/doc/source/aarch64.rst

 - U-boot must be started in EL2 mode.
 It means QEMU must set the option -M virt,virtualization=on
 - The hypervisor is now located at 0x0000100000000000 thus avoiding all conflicts with potential low-level I/O addresses.
-  This is also necessary since EL2 mode does not support VA belonging to the second high zone (0xffff....); there is no ttbr1_el2 register.
+  This is also necessary since EL2 mode does not support VA belonging to the second high zone (0xffff....), i.e. there is no ttbr1_el2 register.